| 3 December 2025 10:00–11:00 CET Online via Zoom Registration form: https://us06web.zoom.us/meeting/register/dLFMTEJPS8exXqfv2J-nhw#/registration |

 Opening remarks:

-- Malgorzata Nikowska, Head of Unit for Artificial Intelligence Innovation and Policy Coordination, AI Office of the Directorate-General for Communications Networks, Content and Technology (DG CNECT)
+- Gaspard Demur, Deputy Head of Unit for Artificial Intelligence Innovation and Policy Coordination, AI Office of the Directorate-General for Communications Networks, Content and Technology (DG CNECT)

 Panel discussion: